cusbg/traveler/README.md

 		    # is modulo interval == 0 will be labeled.
 The default value is "10,20,30-50", i.e. residues with indexes
 		    # 10, 20, 30 and every 50th residue will be labeled.
        [-l|--labels-template] Uses template labels for numbering.
 This is useful, for example, in case of tRNA where users are used to the Sprinzl positions.
-Here, for instance, position 20a is used instead of 21.
-So if the 21st residue is mapped onto a target residue with visible nubmer (e.g. 20 by default), that label should show 20a irrespective of its position in the target (20).
+Here, for instance, the 21st residue of a particular tRNA is Sprinzl position 20a.
+So if the 21st residue is mapped onto a target residue with visible nubmer (e.g. 20 by default), that label should show 20a irrespective of its position in the target.
        [-v|--verbose] Prints information about the computation and othere details (such as number of overlaps, when overlap switch is turned on)